aamin0102/HyTracker/README.md

    ii.
 Run the training.py file to train the Yolo model.

 # Tracking
-Download all the weights from the following link: [weights](https://drive.google.com/drive/folders/1FDg8Q4dbWj9UAlD0Bkfy3CL8XOVqch4z?usp=sharing) and put it under the weights folder.
+Download all the weights from the following link: [weights](https://drive.google.com/drive/folders/1FDg8Q4dbWj9UAlD0Bkfy3CL8XOVqch4z?usp=sharing) and put it under the weights folder after that run the tracking.py.

 # Results